-We’ll make the process as simple as possible.
+We’ll make the WEEE waste disposal process as simple as possible.

 Why choose Inspire Waste Management for WEEE Waste Collection Services?

-- We give you an excellent WEEE Waste Collection service at a competitive price
+- We give you an excellent professional service at a very competitive price.

 What is classed as the Electronic Waste?

-The majority of electrical or electronic items which need a plug are covered by the ten categories of WEEE waste.
+The majority of waste electrical or electronic equipment which need a plug are covered by the ten categories of WEEE waste.
 That includes:

 Such as mobile phones, Laptops and PC personal computers, calculators, printers, fax machines and copying equipment